Alternative Education Programme final exhibition: Adero

 Special thanks: Julija Reklaitė, Jonė Miškinytė, Monika Lipšic, Viktorija Šiaulytė, Anna Chostegian, Linas Ramanauskas, Jurgita Seriakovienė, Eglė Bazaraitė, Lina Koseleva, Daina Eičaitė, Kai Art Centre (Estonia), Notam (Norway), Experiments Platform by Architecture Fund

-Rupert’s activities are supported by the Lithuanian Council for Culture
+Rupert’s activities are financed by the Lithuanian Council for Culture

 Supported by: Vilnius City Municipality, Tech Zity, Nordic Culture Point